Nuisance Animals

 • Stray Dog - if you notice a dog straying in public, report it to us.

-• Pests and Vermin - to report a swarm of bees on public property.
+• Pest Control - to report a swarm of bees on public property.

 Raise a request